ewen-lbh/ffcss/README.md

 If `THEME_NAME` is of the form `DOMAIN.TLD/PATH`:

-- It'll download the zip file at `https://DOMAIN.TLD/PATH`
+- It'll download the zip file / clone the git repository at `https://DOMAIN.TLD/PATH`

 If `THEME_NAME` is of the form `NAME`: